vojtechruz/vojtechruzicka-blog/src/posts/javascript-constructor-functions-and-new-operator/index.md

 path: '/javascript-constructor-functions-and-new-operator'
 featuredImage: './constructor-functions.jpg'
 disqusArticleIdentifier: '1548 http://vojtechruzicka.com/?p=1548'
-excerpt: 'What does Javascript's new operator do?
+excerpt: What does Javascript's new operator do?
 What are constructor functions?
-Why is new criticised and what are the alternatives?'
+Why is new criticised and what are the alternatives?
 ---
 ![javascript constructor functions](./constructor-functions.jpg)